 Steven Gerrard's Dream Five-A-Side Team Doesn't Include Cristiano Ronaldo

-Steven Gerrard has picked his dream five-a-side team and provided an explanation as to why Cristiano Ronaldo wouldn't make the cut.
+Steven Gerrard has revealed his dream five-a-side team and given a fair reason as to why Cristiano Ronaldo doesn't make it in.

-While he acknowledges that the five-time Ballon d'Or winner is one of the best ever to play the game, he wanted team players in his side and so the Juventus forward was overlooked.
+Former Liverpool captain Gerrard acknowledges the five-time Ballon d'Or winner is one of the best ever to play the game, but he wanted team players in his side.

-"There are certain players who are on a different level to anyone else out there, Messi and Ronaldo," he said on The Greatest Game podcast with teammate Jamie Carragher, as per the Daily Mail.
+"There are certain players who are on a different level to anyone else out there, Messi and Ronaldo," he said on The Greatest Game podcast with ex-teammate Jamie Carragher.

-With Ronaldo omitted but Messi in, Gerrard opted to pick two Italian legends in Gianluigi Buffon and Paolo Maldini to defend his goal, before selecting the special, mercurial talents of Zinedine Zidane and Ronaldinho to form his deadly attack.
+With Ronaldo omitted but Messi in, Gerrard opted to pick two Italian legends in Gianluigi Buffon and Paolo Maldini to defend his goal.

 Explaining his decisions, Gerrard added: "Buffon, the best goalkeeper I have played against.